mukeswebrian/supermarket/README.md

 # create  python environment where you will be working
 python -m venv hibreed_data_env

-# and activate the environment where you will be working
+# activate the environment where you will be working
-./hibreed_data_env/Scripts/activate
+./hibreed_data_env/bin/activate

 # install the required python dependancies
 python -m pip install -r requirements.txt